mmclhugo1/wandisco-documentation/docs/quickstarts/operation/hdp_sandbox_fusion_stop_start.md

 ---
 id: hdp_sandbox_fusion_stop_start
-title: How to safely shutdown and start up a WANdisco Fusion and Hortonworks Sandbox installation
+title: How to safely shutdown and start up Hortonworks Sandbox and WANdisco Fusion
-sidebar_label: Stop & Start WANdisco Fusion and HDP Sandbox
+sidebar_label: Stop/Start HDP Sandbox & WANdisco Fusion
 ---

-This guide is for when you want to safely shutdown or start up a WANdisco Fusion and Hortonworks Sandbox installation.
+This guide is for when you want to safely shutdown or start up a Hortonworks Sandbox and WANdisco Fusion installation.

-All commands shown are to be run as root user.

 ## Shutting down